oadonca/ANVAE/README.md

 # ANVAE
 Adversarial Nouveau Variational Autoencoder

-Unofficial combination of NVAE and AAE/VAEGAN:
+A network made using concepts from NVAE and AAE/VAEGAN:

 NVAE: https://arxiv.org/abs/2007.03898